oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 kubectl get svc store -n jhipster
 ```

-Navigate to the Okta Admin Console and go to **Applications** > **Applications** from left hand navigation.
+Navigate to the Okta Admin Console and go to **Applications** > **Applications** from left-hand navigation.
 Find the application you created earlier with `okta apps create jhipster` and add the external IP from `kubectl get svc` command t the **Sign-in redirect URIs** and **Sign-out redirect URIs**.

-Now you should be able to visit the external IP of the `store` service and see the application and should be able to login using your Okta credentials.
+Now you should be able to visit the external IP of the `store` service and see the application, and you should be able to log in using your Okta credentials.

 ## Teardown the cluster with Terraform